 Most car insurance companies offer a multi-vehicle discount to customers who insure more than one car on the same policy.
-This discount can bring you savings typically in the range of 10 to 20 percent.
+That discount can bring you savings typically in the range of 10% to 20%.

 2. Bundle your auto and home insurance policies

-If you get your home insurance from the same company that covers your auto you'll usually get what's called a multi-line discount.
-This discount is an easy way to save five to 15 percent off your combined premiums.
+If you get your home insurance or condo insurance from the same company that insures your vehicle, you'll usually get what's called a multi-line discount.
+The discount you may get ranges from 5% to 15% off your combined premiums.

 3. Change your tires seasonally

-Winter tires are a great way to tackle the winter season safely, and in Ontario, having them will ensure you get a discount, usually in the neighbourhood of about five percent.
-The Ontario winter tire auto insurance discount has been in place since 2016 and all insurers in the province must offer it to drivers who change their tires seasonally.
-Outside of Ontario, the winter tire discount may be available too, but it will vary by insurer.
+Winter tires are a great way to tackle the winter season safely, and in Ontario, having them will ensure you get a discount, usually in the neighbourhood of about 5%.
+The Ontario winter tire auto insurance discount has been in place since 2016, and all insurers in the province must offer it to drivers who change their tires seasonally.
+Many insurers in other provinces, like Alberta, also offer a winter tire discount.

 4. Ask about discounts